 The final stage in the continuum of care is routine outpatient.
 In the outpatient level, the number of hours spent in therapy drops even lower, as you prepare to rejoin society at large without clinical intervention.

 This will, once again, allow you to gradually grow accustomed to life on your own outside of treatment, where the majority of the responsibility for your recovery falls on you alone.
 However, by maintaining attendance to your outpatient program, it still allows you to have clinical contact and assistance if you should need it and keeps you accountable via drug testing.

 Start Your Journey to Recovery Today

-If you or a loved one has been struggling with a Valium dependence, Maryland House Detox can help provide light at the end of the addiction tunnel by supplying the resources and treatment needed to get on the path to sobriety—and stay on it.
-Call us today at 888-263-0631 for more information!
+If you or a loved one is struggling with Valium dependence, Maryland House Detox can help.
+We can provide a light at the end of the addiction tunnel by supplying the resources and treatment needed to get on the path to sobriety—and stay on it.
+Call us today at 888-263-0631 for more information.